 If the issue is about hours worked or holiday time, it may be possible to reach a compromise by being flexible.

-If you cannot solve the conflict between you, you might want to ask someone to be there who can help you to communicate.
+If you cannot resolve it between you, you might want to ask someone to help you.
 This could be an advocate, social worker, family member or friend.

-If your personal assistant is hired through an agency or is provided by the local authority, contact them to discuss the issue.
+If your PA is hired through an agency or is provided by the local authority, contact them to discuss the issue.